Borodkov/STM32-Advanced/_libs/TraceRecorder/tracealyzer_readme.txt

 -------------------------------------------------------------------------------
-          Tracealyzer for FreeRTOS - Trace Recorder Library v3.3.0
+          Tracealyzer Recorder Library for FreeRTOS
 -------------------------------------------------------------------------------

-Tracealyzer for FreeRTOS is a sophisticated tool for tracing and visualization of FreeRTOS-based software systems.
+Tracealyzer is a sophisticated tool for tracing and visualization of FreeRTOS-based software systems.

 Tracealyzer gives an unprecedented insight into the runtime behavior, which